developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/gateway/versions.tf"
 ```

-Notice the important `path_part` in our `aws_api_gateway_resource` creation.
+In the following code :point_down:, notice the important `path_part` in our
-This will appear explicitly and exactly as you configure here in the final
+`aws_api_gateway_resource` creation.
+This will appear explicitly and exactly as
-internet-facing HTTP endpoint.
-Whatever you place in this value, will be used
+you configure here in the final internet-facing HTTP endpoint.
+Whatever you
-in your HTTP requests.
+place in this value, will be used in your HTTP requests.

 ```terraform title="infra/gateway/main.tf" hl_lines="9"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/gateway/main.tf"